sharvanath/kromium/README.md

 - ETL workloads, Reading bulk data, Transforming it and writing back to some other location.

 ## Storage providers
+Different storage providers can be used as source, destination, and state.
+The state bucket is used for storing the state of the run.
 As of now, Kromium only supports GCS and Local filesystem for storage.
-The support for S3 (and Azure) will be added soon.
+The support for SQL and Azure will be added soon.
 The source bucket is a uri which should be fully qualified.
 Following are the prefixes for supported storage solution:
 ```
 GCS: gs://bucket
 Local filesystem: file://folderpath
+s3: s3://bucket
 ```

+More details on how to configure auth for storage provider https://github.com/sharvanath/kromium/tree/main/storage.

 ## Supported transforms
 **Generic file transforms**